Tag Archives: Vincent Cassel

 Being “forced” to do what the career criminals love to do is far-fetched.

 Danny (George Clooney) and the gang hatch a plan to swap a Fabergé Imperial Coronation Egg for a holographic recreation.
-Linus (Damon) comes up with a second plan involving Danny’s wife, Tess (Julia Roberts), posing as a pregnant Julia Roberts to get close to the Egg and swap it.
+Linus (Damon) comes up with a second plan involving Danny’s wife, Tess (Julia Roberts), posing as a pregnant woman to get close to the Egg and swap it.

-They are foiled by Lahiri (Catherine Zeta-Jones) and a coincidentally present Bruce Willis, and the rest of the group are captured.
+They are foiled by Lahiri (Catherine Zeta-Jones), and coincidentally, Bruce Willis, and the rest of the group is captured.

-While it’s slightly clever having Bruce Willis and Julia Roberts appear as themselves especially when Julia Roberts plays another character in the film, it doesn’t work as well as it sounds on paper.
+While it’s slightly clever having Willis and Roberts appear as themselves, especially when Julia Roberts plays another character in the film, it doesn’t work as well as it sounds on paper.

-I’ll also partake in just about any film that goes on location to Paris, Rome, Monte Carlo, and Amsterdam.
-It’s an orgy of European history and goodness adding cultural trimmings to a sub-par storyline.
+I’ll also take part in just about any film that goes on location in Paris, Rome, Monte Carlo, and Amsterdam.
+It’s an orgy of European history and goodness, adding cultural trimmings to a sub-par storyline.

-Particularly inviting are the villa scenes in luscious Lake Como.
+Particularly inviting are the villa scenes set in the lush Lake Como.

-Ocean’s Twelve (2004) will please only those who are obsessed enough with the franchise to enjoy what is a retread of the 2001 film set in various parts of Europe instead of Las Vegas.
+Ocean’s Twelve (2004) will please only those who are obsessed enough with the franchise to enjoy what is a retread of the 2001 film, set in various parts of Europe rather than Las Vegas.

-It isn’t nearly enough for me as most cleverness and bright and crisp writing are gone.
+It isn’t nearly enough for me, as most cleverness and bright, crisp writing are gone.

 A Dangerous Method-2011